coralogix/telemetry-shippers/otel-agent/ecs-ec2/ecslogattributesprocessor/README.md

 | `networks.*.ipv4.addresses.*` | An expression that matches the IP address(s) assigned to a container                |         |
 | `networks.*.network.mode`     | An expression that matches the network mode(s) associated with the container        |         |

 The ECS Agent container does not have a metadata endpoint.
-The ecslogresourcedetection processor will automatically detect ECS Agent container and assign the following attribute:
+The ecslogattributes processor will automatically detect ECS Agent container and assign the following attribute:

 | Attribute | Value |
 |-----------|-------|